Career Quiz and Most Suitable Personality

-You’re interested in biology like plant and animal organisms, their tissues, cells, functions, interdependencies, and interactions with each other and the environment.|
+|You are interested in plant and animal organisms, their tissues, cells, functions, interdependencies, and interactions with each other and the environment.|

 |You are interested in the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.|

 |You like working with ideas, and require an extensive amount of thinking.|

 |You like searching for facts and figuring out problems mentally.|

 |You like work that includes practical, hands-on problems and solutions.|

-You like dealing with plants, animals, and real-world materials like wood, tools, and machinery.|
+|You like working with plants, animals, and real-world materials like wood, tools, and machinery.|

 |You like following set procedures and routines.|

 |You like working with data and details more than with ideas.|

 Now count how many points you have.

-Dislike = 0 point
+Dislike = 0 point.

-Okay = 1 point
+Okay = 1 point.

 After you’re done counting your points.
 Click below to view your results.